Roman Imankulov

 Workarounds

-There is a feature request #884 asking for the support of this feature and enumerating workarounds.
+There is a feature request #884 asking for support of this feature and enumerating workarounds.
 Sebastián Ramírez, the author of FastAPI, closed the issue, clearly stating that the server will not support this.
-Therefore, the workaround is our only solution.
+Therefore, a workaround is our only solution.

-The simplest workaround is to go with dependencies and create functions turning raw JSON objects into models.
+The simplest workaround is to use dependencies and create functions that turn raw JSON objects into models.

 from fastapi import Depends